-Germany’s data protection regulator has ordered Worldcoin to delete biometric data collected during its initial operations phase and implement stricter data protection measures.
+Germany’s data protection regulator has ordered Worldcoin to implement stricter data protection measures.
 This ruling follows an investigation by the Bavarian State Office for Data Protection Supervision (BayLDA) that began in April 2023, marking a significant development for the recently rebranded digital identity company.

 The investigation focused on Worldcoin’s collection and processing of iris-derived biometric data for its World ID system, which aims to authenticate unique individuals and prevent duplicate registrations.
 The company’s technology uses specialized “Orb” devices to scan users’ irises and create unique digital identities, a system that has been rapidly expanding globally despite regulatory challenges.